ACC-Collab: An Actor-Critic Approach to Multi-Agent LLM Collaboration: Introduction

-In this paper, we propose a novel framework \textbf{A}ctor-\textbf{C}riti\textbf{c} Debate (ACC-Debate) which jointly trains a two-agent team to collaboratively solve problems through iterative conversation; this team consists of an actor-agent, responsible for providing answers for a given task, and a critic-agent, responsible for assisting the actor-agent with feedback on its answers.
-In our training pipeline, we introduce a novel off-policy learning scheme called "guided-debate" to generate high-quality multi-turn training data to enhance the actor's and critic's performance on challenging tasks.
+In this paper, we propose a novel framework \textbf{A}ctor-\textbf{C}riti\textbf{c} Collaboration (ACC-Collab) which jointly trains a two-agent team to collaboratively solve problems through iterative conversation; this team consists of an actor-agent, responsible for providing answers for a given task, and a critic-agent, responsible for assisting the actor-agent with feedback on its answers.
+In our training pipeline, we introduce a novel off-policy learning scheme called "Guided-Collaboration" to generate high-quality multi-turn training data to enhance the actor's and critic's performance on challenging tasks.

-To summarize, our contributions are as follows: \begin{itemize} \item We are the first to propose a framework for training a team of LLMs jointly (Actor-Critic) within the context of debates. \item We introduce a novel data generation scheme, ``guided debate trajectories", which enables the efficient creation of high-quality training data for both the actor and critic roles. \item Our extensive experiments demonstrate that our method, ACC-Debate, significantly outperforms existing state-of-the-art approaches. \end{itemize}
+To summarize, our contributions are as follows: \begin{itemize} \item We are the first to propose a framework for jointly training a team of LLM agents (Actor-Critic) within the context of collaborative problem solving. \item We introduce a novel data generation scheme, ``Guided Collaboration Trajectories", which enables the efficient creation of high-quality training data for both the actor and critic roles. \item Our extensive experiments demonstrate that our method, ACC-Collab, significantly outperforms existing state-of-the-art approaches. \end{itemize}